jamesqquick/vercel-ship-ppr-workshop/README.md

 }
 ```

 Now, we need something to help abstract away the process of wrapping async data loading components in `Suspense`.
 We can create a `Stream` component that abstracts the `Suspense` wrapping.
-Additionally, we can create a `UseStreamable` component that will accept a `Streamable` value and render its children with the resolved value.
+Additionally, we can create a `UseStreamable` component that will accept a `Streamable` value and render its children with the resolved value (think Render Props).
 Add the following to the bottom of the `ProductList` component:

 ```tsx
 function UseStreamable<T>({